 Ryan attended Belmont Abbey College in North Carolina where he studied accounting and was a pitcher on the Crusaders baseball team, making the NCAA DII Regional Tournament his Senior year.
 Ryan started his career at CFM serving as an intern during summer and winter breaks while working toward his undergraduate degree.
 After completing his studies at Belmont Abbey he joined CFM as a staff auditor.
 While working full-time at CFM Ryan furthered his education, earning a Master of Science (MS) in forensic accounting from Southern New Hampshire University (2019).

-Now a Senior Auditor with CFM Ryan’s knowledge and experience allow him to provide our clients with insights into the ever-changing landscape of governmental and nonprofit entities.
+Now a Manager with CFM Ryan’s knowledge and experience allow him to provide our clients with insights into the ever-changing landscape of governmental and nonprofit entities.
 Ryan excels at compliance auditing and performing assessments of internal controls.
 Ryan also performs outsourced internal audits and assessments of controls for our internal audit clients.
 Ryan has experience performing non-profit, for-profit, governmental, and benefit plan audits.
 Ryan possesses the skills to effectively communicate with clients and audit team members; this really sets Ryan apart from many auditors.